osirislab/Hack-Night/2013-Summer/README.md

 * Subreddits:  http://www.reddit.com/r/netsec, http://www.reddit.com/r/ReverseEngineering, http://www.reddit.com/r/RElounge

 ## ISIS Lab Study Hours
-Mondays:  11 am to 5 pm
+* Mondays:  11 am to 5 pm
-Tuesdays:  11 am to 5 pm
+* Tuesdays:  11 am to 5 pm
-Wednesdays:  1 pm to 8 pm
+* Wednesdays:  1 pm to 8 pm
-Thursday:  11 am to 5 pm
+* Thursday:  11 am to 5 pm

-## Online Discussion Hours (The IRC channel is always available, but will be monitored specifically during these hours)
+## Online Discussion Hours - (The IRC channel is always available, but will be monitored specifically during these hours)
+* Monday:  6 pm to 8 pm
-Wednesday:  6 pm to 8 pm
+* Wednesday:  6 pm to 8 pm
-Friday:  noon to 2 pm
+* Friday:  noon to 2 pm
-Saturday:  8 pm to 10 pm
+* Saturday:  8 pm to 10 pm

 All of this is available to anyone!  :)